-Spending a lot of time at home can be a lot of fun.
-But for those not working right now, you'll probably end up staring at the TV for hours and hours every day, rewatch films that probably don't really a rewatch, and eat more food than is strictly necessary just because you're bored.
+Spending a lot of time at home can be a lot of fun, especially over the Christmas period, means you'll probably end up staring at the TV for hours and hours every day, rewatch films that probably don't really a rewatch, and eat more food than is strictly necessary just because you're bored.

 So why not get the board games out?
 Sometimes a source of great joy, sometimes a source of the fiercest family arguments you can possibly imagine, we can guarantee one thing – you certainly won't be bored.

-Here's our pick of the best boardgames for you to play while in lockdown.
+Here's our pick of the best board games for you to play with your family.

 The best boardgames to bond (or argue) over in lockdown

 It wouldn't be a list of Christmas board games if Monopoly wasn't involved, would it?
 The quintessential 'this is the most fun ever until suddenly it isn't' board game, it's the perfect way to while away the hours during Christmas.
 Cheating more or less obligatory – it's a game about capitalism, after all, so if anything you're being more authentic by taking that cash when nobody's looking.